ReSound Hearing Aids Cost and Pricing in 2025

 4.4 of 5

-If you’re in the market for new hearing aids, you can expect to pay between $1,000 and $3,500 per ReSound hearing aid.
-Prices will vary by several factors, including where you live, the style you select, and your local provider.
+ReSound has been manufacturing hearing aids since 1943.
+The company is part of the GN Group, an audio services company based in Denmark.
+If you’re in the market for new hearing aids, you can expect to pay between $2,000 and $3,500 per ReSound hearing aid.
+Prices vary due to several factors, including where you live, the selected style and your local provider.

-ReSound is more expensive than hearing aids that can be purchased online from providers we’ve reviewed, including Eargo.
-But we believe the optimal support and customization you’ll receive with ReSound justifies the higher price tag.
-In fact, ReSound made our list of the best hearing aids for seniors thanks to its premium technology, custom options, and personalized support.
-Below we’ll cover everything you need to know about ReSound before purchasing, so let’s get to it!
+ReSound is more expensive than hearing aids from other providers we’ve reviewed, including Eargo, but the optimal support and customization you’ll receive justifies the higher price tag.
+ReSound made our list of the best hearing aids for seniors thanks to its premium technology, custom options and personalized support.
+Below, we’ll cover everything you need to know about ReSound before purchasing.
+Let’s get to it!

 ReSound manufactures hearing aids for all levels of hearing loss, from mild to profound.
-There are several models to choose from, including behind-the-ear (BTE) and in-the-canal (ITC) styles at a range of price points.
-ReSound caters to most seniors searching for hearing solutions.
+Several models are available, including behind-the-ear (BTE), in-the-canal (ITC), receiver-in-ear (RIE), receiver-in-canal (RIC) and completely in canal (CIC) styles.
+Each style also has models at price points suitable for all budgets.
+ReSound caters to most older adults searching for hearing solutions.

-Comparable to other high-end hearing aid providers we’ve tested, like Widex, ReSound hearing aids require an audiogram, and are sold by professionals at hearing centers.
-Many older adults enjoy face-to-face interactions.
-They may also find it helpful to have an in-person consultation and a hands-on tutorial when learning about their new hearing device.
+Like other high-end hearing aid providers we’ve tested, such as Widex, ReSound hearing aids require an audiogram and are sold by professionals at hearing centers.
+Many older adults enjoy face-to-face interactions, so they may find having an in-person consultation and a hands-on tutorial with the device helpful.
 If you or a loved one are looking for high-quality hearing aids and face-to-face support, ReSound is an excellent option.

 More Hearing Aid Recommendations